moomoolive/khateeb_remind/README.md

 # Khateeb Remind
 A system to organize jummah khateeb communication - once and for all.

-Built with React and Express.
+Built with Vue and Express.